SusannaMaria/DRLND_P3_CollabCompet/Report.md

 I trained a total of ```10 hyperparameter variants * 10 trainings * 2500 episodes = 250000 episodes``` for 100 model checkpoints over 1 day on my PC.
 The results of a training could go against zero or an ideal reward greater than 2, so I decided to train each hyperparameter set 10 times.
 The score shown in the table (Min, Max, Mean, Std) was calculated from 10 independent checkpoints per hyperparameter data set.
 Each of them played 100 episodes solo with himself.

 ## Which dataset is the best?
+For each parameter set I saved the checkpoints for 10 complete trainings with 2500 episodes each.
+I saved the results of the training scores and the test runs into a JSONfile e.g. [project.json](chkpts/03Run/project.json)

 * Small batchsize of 64, the higher the worse
 * Learnrate Actor and Critic set to 0.001
 * Dimensions for hidden layers of Actor and Critic 64x128